DariefMaes/power-outages/README.md

 ## Final Model

 For my final model, it was clear there was still work that had to be done.
 I used the columns: 'TOTAL.CUSTOMERS', 'PC.REALGSP.REL', 'U.S.\_STATE', 'PC.REALGSP.STATE', 'TOTAL.REALGSP', where they were all numerical.
 I added a standard scaler to all of them and one-hot encoded state.
 Here we also added hyper params and used-kfold of 5 to see which hyper parameter and model performed best.
+I also chose to look at max_depth, and max_split.
+These are interesting hyperparameters as they look at over or underfitting models.
+With this particular problem, we are looking at what fits different states best, areas that have completely different cultural and economic characteristics.

-It was clear that the RandomForest was the winner with a RMSE of 2.99
+It was clear that the RandomForest was the winner with a RMSE of 2.99.

 <iframe
   src="assets/model_rf.html"